-Los Angeles Clippers is a privately owned company headquartered in the US.
-Founded in 1970, the company has approximately 550 employees and reported $425.0M in revenue as of 2023.
-It functions as a tier 1 media tech buyer.
-Specializing in spectator sports, the Los Angeles Clippers operate as an American professional basketball team based in the Greater Los Angeles area.
-The team competes in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference and is set to play at Intuit Dome beginning with the 2024–25 NBA season.
+Los Angeles Clippers, a privately owned entity headquartered in the US, was founded in 1970 and functions as a tier 1 media tech buyer.
+With approximately 550 employees, the company reported $425.0M in revenue as of 2023.
+The organization primarily focuses on spectator sports, operating as an American professional basketball team based in the Greater Los Angeles area.
+The Clippers compete in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference and are scheduled to play at Intuit Dome beginning with the 2024–25 NBA season.

 Similar Companies